ilscipio/scipio-erp/applications/solr/README.txt

 NOTE: In the current implementation (2017-12), the Scipio will log info-level Solr ECA service calls even when Solr ECAs are disabled with "solr.eca.enabled=false"; this has little effect on functionality.
   It is simply that the service engine is a bit verbose.
-You may, alternatively, simply comment out all the ECAs/SECAs or their file includes in ofbiz-component.xml; however this may negatively affect dirty-data detection and you then have to be doubly certain about your plan to schedule rebuildSolrIndex/rebuildSolrIndexAuto invocations.
+You may, alternatively, simply comment out all the ECAs/SECAs or their file includes in scipio-component.xml; however this may negatively affect dirty-data detection and you then have to be doubly certain about your plan to schedule rebuildSolrIndex/rebuildSolrIndexAuto invocations.